strets123/frictionless-pres/PITCHME.md

 * Architectural guidance
 * Polygot persistence
 * Ability to swap out tools
+* Single point of responsibility for each module
 ---
 #### As an ops person I also want
 * Declarative tools that are easy to containerise
 * Streaming data for low memory usage
-* Consisten data formats across varied customers
+* Consistent data formats across varied customers
+---
+#### What is Zegami and why are Zegami interested in Frictionless data?
+* Zegami makes visual information more accesible for exploration, search and discovery.
+* Zegami allows data scientists to validate machine learning models visually.
 ---
 #### Who are Zegami's users?
 * People managment - HR and Schools